ztomasze/sdnd/Characters/Stats/proficiency.md

   - proficient
   - proficiencies
   - expertise
+  - competency
 ---
-**Proficiency** indicates that you are sufficiently competent in a thing and can attempt to use or do that thing without penalty.
+**Proficiency** indicates that you are sufficiently competent in a thing, so you can attempt to use or do that thing without penalty.

 | Competency       | Benefit                                     |
 | ---------------- | ------------------------------------------- |